-Historically, on-premises infrastructure was used for backup and disaster recovery, but the cost limited DR to only the most mission-critical applications.
-With the transition to the cloud, these costs have been dramatically reduced, allowing more applications to be included in the DR planning.
-Effective DR, however, requires remote capabilities, typically leveraging the cloud, and there are a number of ways to make this happen:
+Historically, on-premises infrastructure was used for backup and disaster recovery, but the cost limited DR to only the most mission critical applications.
+With the transition to the cloud, these costs have been dramatically reduced allowing more applications to be included in the DR planning.
+Effective DR, however, requires remote capabilities, typically leveraging the cloud, and there are a number of ways to make it happen:

 - Duplicate a primary data center precisely, right down to the last cable.
-However, managing a secondary data center to ensure proper failover is both timeconsuming and costly, particularly for VMware environments.
-If the secondary location is near the primary data center, it may be affected by the same disaster (for example, a power outage or earthquake). - Use an appliance hosted in the cloud such as an Amazon Snow Family device that can be physically shipped from an Amazon facility for on-premises recovery.
-This kind of solution is typically marketed for extremely data-intensive analytics use cases.

-- Manage self-service recovery using enterprise-owned or -leased infrastructure hosted in the cloud that enables restoration of data, applications, or both. - Engage a disaster recovery as a service (DRaaS) provider.
+However, managing a secondary data center to ensure proper failover is both time-consuming and costly, particularly for VMware environments.
+If the secondary location is near the primary data center, it may be affected by the same disaster (e.g., power outage, earthquake, etc.). - Use an appliance hosted in the cloud such as an Amazon Snow device that can be physically shipped from an Amazon facility for on-premises recovery.
+This kind of solution is typically marketed for extremely data-intensive analytics use cases. - Manage self-service recovery using enterprise-owned or -leased infrastructure hosted in the cloud that enables restoring data, applications, or both. - Engage a disaster recovery as a service (DRaaS) provider.
 This resembles self-service recovery, but the DRaaS provider eliminates any IT overhead and infrastructure costs.
 It backs up and restores your company's operations via a cloud service provider such as AWS.